Paula Hitler: Early life

-Paula Hitler was born in Hafeld, Fischlham, Upper Austria, on 21 January 1896 to Alois Hitler and Klara Hitler née Pölzl.
-She was Adolf Hitler's only full-sister and only full-sibling who would survive to adulthood.
-She was six years old when her father, a retired customs official, died, and eleven when her mother died, after which the Austrian government provided a small pension to Paula and Adolf.
-However, the amount was relatively meager and Adolf eventually agreed to sign his share over to her.
+Paula Hitler was born in Hafeld, Fischlham, Upper Austria, on 21 January 1896 to Alois Hitler and Klara Hitler (née Pölzl).
+She was Adolf Hitler's only full-sister and only full-sibling who survived to adulthood.
+She was six years old when her father, a retired customs official, died, and eleven when her mother died, after which the Austrian government provided a small pension to her and Adolf.
+The amount was relatively meager and Adolf eventually agreed to sign his share over to her.

 Adult life

 Paula later moved to Vienna.
 In the early 1920s, she was hired as a housekeeper at a dormitory for Jewish university students.
 In 1921, while she worked at the dormitory, she was visited by her brother who she said appeared as if he had "fallen from heaven".
 For the most part, she had no other contact with her brother during his struggling years as a painter in Vienna and later in Munich, his military service during World War I and his early political activities.
 She was delighted to meet him again in Vienna during the early 1930s.

 Paula used the surname "Hiedler", the original spelling of "Hitler".
 By her own account, after losing a job with the Austrian State Insurance Company on 2 August 1930 when her employers found out who she was, Paula received financial support of 250 schillings a month from her brother, and lived under the assumed surname of "Wolff" at Adolf Hitler's request.
 "Wolf" was a childhood nickname of his which he had also used during the 1920s for security purposes.

-Hitler appears to have had a low opinion of Paula's intelligence, referring to both her and their half-sister Angela as "dumme Gan" ("stupid goose").
+Adolf Hitler appears to have had a low opinion of Paula's intelligence, referring to both her and their half-sister Angela as "dumme Gans" ("stupid goose").

 Paula later claimed to have seen her brother about once a year during the 1930s and early 1940s.
 She worked as a secretary in a military field hospital for much of World War II.

-On 14 April 1945, during the closing days of the war, at the age of 49, she was driven by two SS men to Berchtesgaden, Germany, - the location of Hitler's summer home, the Berghof - apparently on the orders of Martin Bormann.
-She and her half-sister, Angela, were each given 100,000 marks on Hitler's orders.
+On 14 April 1945, during the closing days of the war and at the age of 49, she was driven by two SS men to Berchtesgaden, Germany, - the location of Hitler's summer home, the Berghof - apparently on the orders of Martin Bormann.
+She and her half-sister, Angela, were each given 100,000 marks on Adolf Hitler's orders.
 There is some evidence that Paula shared her brother's strong German nationalist beliefs, but she was not politically active and never joined the Nazi Party.